SwedbankPay/developer.swedbankpay.com/payments/card/direct.md

   card agreements with an acquirer will require that you use 3-D Secure for card holder authentication.
-However, if your agreement allows you to make a card payment without this authentication, or that specific cards can be declined, you may adjust these optional parameters when posting in the payment.
+However, if your agreement allows you to make a card payment without this authentication, or that specific cards can be declined, you may adjust these optional parameters when creating the payment.
 * *Defining CallbackURL*: When implementing a scenario, it is optional to set a [CallbackURL][callback] in the `POST` request.
 If `CallbackURL` is set, then Swedbank Pay will send a postback request to this URL when the consumer has